mgawan/mhm2_staging/README.md

 ## Cori notes:

-To build and run on [Cori](https://docs.nersc.gov/systems/cori/), you'll need the upcxx module:
+To build and run on [Cori](https://docs.nersc.gov/systems/cori/), you'll need the upcxx module and the cmake module.

 All six permuations of gnu, cray and intel environments on haswell and knl hardware are supported by sourcing one of these environments: